ProjectTEST-AI/MPC-documentary/docs/MPC-custom-language.md

 8 : None yet

 9 : Exception Error
-    00 : unknown error, better check every part.
+    01 : unknown error, better check every part.
-    01 : Kill task (killed a program by request)
+    02 : Kill task (killed a program by request)
-    02 : Syntax error (find it, the code can't find it for you) 03 : Subroutine is not detected or not preloaded 04 : No exit on subroutine (No return block passed in subroutine) 05 : Invalid datatype
+    03 : Syntax error (find it, the code can't find it for you) 04 : Subroutine is not detected or not preloaded 05 : No exit on subroutine (No return block passed in subroutine) 06 : Invalid datatype specified.
 ```

+##
 ### 2. Datatype of values and their (Positive/negative) properties.
 This value is a combination of two use cases, Datatype value and `value1` and `value2`'s positive/negative properties.
 This is to save the ammounts of digits to be used on the compiled code formatting.
 The comprehensive list of values are listed below, **We HIGHLY suggest using the search function to search for the right value.**
 ```